Owen-Liuyuxuan/everyday_my_arxiv/README.md

 - Automated report generation in Markdown/HTML format
 - Email notifications with daily findings
 - GitHub Actions automation for daily execution
+- **NEW**: Paper relevance and significance scoring using Gemini AI
+- **NEW**: Optimized Gemini API usage with disabled thinking budget for better command following and cost savings
+- **NEW** Allow usiog `uv sync` to directly create local environment from pyproject.toml

 ## System Architecture